Skip to main content

 • “The atmosphere nails that eerie, desperate WWII vibe, and after some playtime, you'll find yourself adapting to the mechanics surprisingly well.”

-• “The gameplay also feels very simple, limited, and dated - especially compared to Arizona Sunshine 1 and 2.”
+• “The gameplay feels very simple, limited, and dated, especially when compared to Arizona Sunshine 1 and 2.
+Despite being enjoyable on a flat screen, the VR immersion makes the standard zombie army loop feel empty and lifeless.”

 • graphics